dominodatalab/terraform-aws-eks/bin/module-update/README.md

    5. Attempts to perform corrections needed.
    6. Delete the directory used for the initialization of the new module.
 3. Manual actions required.
-   1. if your EKS cluster has the `vpc-cni` addon installed, you need to edit `${DEPLOY_DIR}/terraform/cluster.tfvars` and to the list of addons.
+   1. if your EKS cluster has the `vpc-cni` addon installed, you need to edit `${DEPLOY_DIR}/terraform/cluster.tfvars` and add to the list of addons.
 For example:
    ```hcl
     cluster_addons     = ["coredns", "kube-proxy", "vpc-cni"]
    ```